axin-geo/IST303TeamProject_RFx/README.md

 # Notes

 All features
+  0. Data preparation
+    1. Create Bogus data for XML format file (ADRasterRegistry.xml) which contains the info about rfx.
+    2. creae a table that hold rfx owners on the page

   1. a database which stores all raster functions and their parameters in all the current ArcGIS Pro release
     - I want my dataset to have 3 tiers.